Can Dogs Eat Eggs? Here’s The Truth

 Key Takeaways

-• Eggs are highly nutritious and safe for most dogs when prepared correctly
+• Eggs are nutrient-rich and safe for most dogs if cooked properly.

-• Cooked eggs reduce the risk of bacteria and improve digestibility
+• Cooked eggs improve digestibility and reduce bacteria risk.

-• Raw egg whites can interfere with biotin absorption
+• Raw egg whites may block biotin absorption.

 The Nutritional Goldmine of Eggs

-Eggs truly are one of nature’s most complete foods.
-Nutritionally, they’re packed with high-quality protein, essential amino acids, healthy fats, and vitamins like A, D, E, B12, riboflavin, and selenium.
+Eggs are packed with high-quality protein, essential amino acids, healthy fats, and vitamins like A, D, E, B12, riboflavin, and selenium.
+From experience, eggs support muscle maintenance, coat shine, and recovery after activity.

 Egg Shells: Crunchy but Beneficial?